 Unfortunately, Kirlin is still a growing brand, meaning only a handful of music stores sell their products.
 While some big box music retailers sell Kirlin Premium Series cables, many locally owned music retailers do not stock the product.
 Fortunately, the Kirlin Premium Series cable is available through numerous sources online.
 As such, general online marketplaces like Amazon regularly sell Kirlin Premium series cables for a decent deal.

 Despite their high level of performance, the Kirlin Premium series cable is quite reasonably priced.
-Depending on the length of the cable, expect to pay between prices of $10 and $20 for the product.
+Depending on the length of the cable, expect price to vary for the product.
 Compared to other cables at this price point, the Kirlin Premium series cable performs much better.
 For this reason, it’s very easy to see why Kirlin may be the “final destination” for cable buyers.
 While this isn’t the absolute best cable in existence, it’s high quality and low price point definitely places the Kirlin cable near the top of the heap.